-Create new tariffs (customer market): Design and submit new tariffs for publication to customers.

-Modify tariffs (customer market): Change tariff terms for existing customers by replacing a superseded tariff with a new one.

-Price adjustments (customers): Adjust prices for an existing tariff, if tariff terms allow it.

-Balancing offer (distribution utility): Offer controllable capacities for real-time balancing, to the extent allowed by tariff terms.
-See Section 6 for details.

-Create asks and bids (wholesale market): Create asks and bids to sell or procure energy for future time slots.
+- Offer new tariffs (customer market): Design and submit new tariffs for publication to customers. - Modify tariffs (customer market): Change tariff terms for existing customers by replacing a superseded tariff with a new one. - Adjust prices (customers): Adjust prices for existing tariffs, if tariff terms allow it. - Balancing offer (distribution utility): Offer controllable capacities for real-time balancing, to the extent allowed by tariff terms.
+See Section 4.2 for details. - Submit asks and bids (wholesale market): Create asks and bids to sell or procure energy for future time slots.
 See Section 5 for details.